fastapi/typer/docs/tutorial/options/autocompletion.md

 For example, something like `["typer", "main.py", "run", "--name"]`.

 !!! tip
-    This would be for advanced scenarios, in most use cases you would be better of using the context.
+    This would be for advanced scenarios, in most use cases you would be better off using the context.

     But it's still possible if you need it.